Drivers warned of new rules at roundabouts and junctions coming in the next few days

-New Highway Code rules: who gets priority at roundabouts, what it means for cyclists - 2022 changes explained
+New Highway Code rules: 2022 changes explained, how are cyclists impacted and who gets priority at roundabouts

 Highway Code updates set to change who has priority at junctions and put more responsibility on drivers